 Jack Draper eases into the last eight in Acapulco

+Katie Boulter came from behind to beat second seed Beatriz Haddad Maio in the San Diego Open.

-Jack Draper needed little more than an hour to book his place in the quarter-finals of the Mexican Open in Acapulco.
+Jack Draper needed little more than an hour to book his place in the quarter-finals of the Mexican Open in Acapulco, and Katie Boulter also reached the last eight in San Diego.

 The 22-year-old, who beat seventh seed Tommy Paul in the previous round, proved too strong for Japan’s Yoshihito Nishioka, winning 6-3 6-0 in 68 minutes.